pyrocko/pyrocko/doc/source/apps/sparrow/index.rst

 The scene shown in the view is composed of a variable number of elements.
 By default the *Icosphere*, *Grid* and *Coastline* elements are shown.
 More elements can be added through the *Add* menu.
 The elements can be configured with their associated control panels.

-Elements have different controls provided within their panel title bar:
+Their title bar controls do as follows:

+* ✖ Remove the element from the scene.
+* ⭓/⭔ Toggle the visibility of an element.
-* \_ Hide the control panel.
+* ━ Hide the control panel.
 It can be regained via the *Panels* menu.
 The element will still be shown in the scene.

-* X Remove the element from the scene.

-* ⭓ Toggle the visibility of an element.
-To untoggle again click on the now present ⭔.

 Two useful elements are: